 Tool in play: CREATIVE COMBINATIONS

-My job title was NEW BUSINESS DIRECTOR.
+My advertising agency job title was NEW BUSINESS ACCOUNT DIRECTOR.
 I was young, enthusiastic, and determined to blaze a trail LOL.

-The agency specialized in real estate and recruitment, and I was expected to prospect ONLY within those categories.
-However, after breaking the rules and speaking directly to the creative staff, I realized that they had quite diverse experience.
+The agency specialized in real estate and recruitment, and I was expected to prospect within those categories.
+However, after breaking the rules and speaking directly to the creative staff, I realized that they had diverse experience outside those narrow categories.

-I approached the Creative Director and asked him what his passion was … boats.
+I approached the Creative Director (first) and asked him what his passion was … boats.
 He said that he’d love to have a little diversity in the creative demands and we agreed to work TOGETHER to bring on something from the boating field.
 A few months late we had LLOYD’S SHIPS.

 The agency grew and diversified.